mgarriott/vim-android/README.markdown

 Android.vim is still in its infancy.
 That being said there is not much in the way of helpful error messages.
 Here are some gotchas to watch out for:

-- At the moment Many of the features are dependant on the current working directory being the root of your project.
-All the ant tasks and code navigation helpers fall into this category.
-I intend to make these commands much smarter in the future.
+- Android.vim expects that your current working directory is the root of an android project.
+If this is not the case many of the commands will not be available.

 - You must have the android platform-tools installed and added to your PATH variable.
 Specifically adb, ant, and the android executable.
 Many of